lochrist/lochrist.github.io/_posts/2017-07-24-processing-with-p5.md

 ![bouncing](../img/processing_bouncingball.gif)

-The Processing Language has supports for classes, functions, lots of data structures, all sorts of drawing APIs, input management and even a bit of IO (read/write files).
+The Processing Language has support for classes, functions, lots of data structures, all sorts of drawing APIs, input management and even a bit of IO (read/write files).

 ## P5

-I am sure that in 2001, when Processing started it was all well and good to have a java app running a *custom* programming language (simpler than java).
-But it is 2017 and the browser is where it is at!
+I am sure that in 2001, when Processing started, it was all well and good to have a java app running a *custom* programming language (simpler than java).
+But it is 2017 and the browser is where it's at!
 Enters [P5](https://p5js.org/), the javascript version of Processing.

-The [API](https://p5js.org/reference/) is similar (but not identical) and it is a pure javascript library so you can benefit from the browser debugger, from a known and prowerful programming language and from the welath of libraries available everywhere on github.
+The [API](https://p5js.org/reference/) is similar (but not identical) and it is a pure javascript library so you can benefit from the browser debugger, from a known and powerful programming language and from the wealth of libraries available everywhere on github.
 Also, it is mighty easy to embed you p5 examples in a web page:

 <iframe src='../examples/p5/p5.html' frameborder="0" width='680' height='400'></iframe>
 *Click on the canvas to restart the simulation.*

-The p5 documentation is good containing both [tutorials](https://p5js.org/tutorials/) and many [examples](https://p5js.org/examples/).
+The p5 documentation is good as it contains both some [tutorials](https://p5js.org/tutorials/) and many [examples](https://p5js.org/examples/).
 The [Getting Started](https://p5js.org/get-started/) setup is quite nice as well and easy to get going.
 If you use the basic functionalities of p5 you do not even need a web server.
-Everything can be loaded in your browser page locally:
+Everything can be loaded in your browser from a local html file:

 ![p5 local](https://p5js.org/assets/img/get-started/first-sketch.png)

 ## Similarities to Glowscript

 A few weeks ago I talked about [Physics Simulation Programming](https://lochrist.github.io/blog/2017-06-17-physics-simulation-programming).
 The tech I talked about: [Glowscript](http://www.glowscript.org/) is also a javascript based tech that allows the same kind of functionalities as P5 but it adds 3D support.
-I haven't use those 2 technologies enough to know their key differentiators but both seems super nice to use in the context of education as they allow non-developer to easily simulate any kind of shapes interactions.
+I haven't used those 2 technologies enough to know their key differentiators but both seems super nice to use in the context of education as they allow non-developers to easily simulate any kind of shapes interactions.

 ## Using P5 to show visual Math and Physics

-What lead me to P5 in the first place is a tweet by [kynd](https://twitter.com/kyndinfo). kynd was linking to its **great** [examples](https://kynd.github.io/p5sketches/index.html) pages containing a bunch of p5 examples using math and physics.
+What leads me to P5 in the first place is a tweet by [kynd](https://twitter.com/kyndinfo). kynd was linking to its **great** [website](https://kynd.github.io/p5sketches/index.html) containing a bunch of p5 examples using math and physics.

-Those examples are all [*Code Pen*](https://codepen.io/kynd/pen/oYVPbz) enabled and are thus easy to modify and to tweaks.
+Those examples are all [*Code Pen*](https://codepen.io/kynd/pen/oYVPbz) enabled and are thus easy to modify and to tweak.
 Some examples are almost hypnotic like the Crank Slider:

 ![crank](../img/p5_crank.gif)